 What choices will I have when I want to take my benefits?

 You've got different options to choose from when it comes to taking your benefits.
-These options are subject to the rules of your scheme.
-We'll contact you as you approach retirement to let you know which of these options we may be able to offer you.
+We'll contact you as you approach retirement to let you know which of the options we may be able to offer you.